grammyjs/website/site/docs/guide/introduction.md

 cd ./my-bot
 code .
 ```

-> If the `code` command is not available, just open VSCode and open your directory from File > Open Folder...
+> If you’re on macOS and the `code` command is not available, just open VSCode, hit `Ctrl+Shift+P`, type "shell command", and hit enter.

 In VSCode, turn this empty directory into a Deno project.
 Hit `Ctrl+Shift+P`, type "deno init", and hit Enter.